roymichaels/lifepilotai/README.md

 - `VITE_FIREBASE_MESSAGING_SENDER_ID` – Firebase messaging sender ID
 - `VITE_FIREBASE_APP_ID` – Firebase app ID

+Obtain API keys from their respective provider dashboards.
+After creating a Firebase project, open **Project Settings > General** and add a new Web app to view the configuration snippet.
+Use those values to replace the placeholders in `.env`.

 ### 3. Running the App
 Install dependencies with `npm install` (or `yarn`).
 Start the development server using: